 Third base: I’ll be interested to see how Hayes performs during spring training.
 Moran took a step back offensively from a 102 wRC+ in 2018 to just 94 in 2019.
 Moran has more power in his bat, but he needs to increase his launch angle.
 He’s also a below-average defender, which is where Hayes excels.
 Hayes should be the starting third baseman for the majority of 2020, but I don’t think Moran completely goes away, especially through the first couple months of the season.
 Ultimately, Hayes should receive more playing time at the hot corner, but he still needs to show improvements with his bat before he’s given the everyday role.

 |PROJECTED LINEUP VS. LHP|

 Offensively, the Pirates have weaknesses at catcher, second base, and third base.
 I expect signings this offseason to address the catcher position and possibly second base.
 If the Pirates sign a third baseman, it will be telling as to how they feel about whether Hayes is ready for the big leagues.
 Frazier was a two-win player largely due to his defensive skills but lacks offensive production.
 The catcher position is a wasteland.
-Let’s hope the Pirates don’t go into Opening Day with Diaz and Stallings manning the position in 2020.
+Let’s hope the Pirates don’t go into Opening Day with only Stallings manning the position in 2020.
 The offseason breeds optimism, but the 2020 Pirates lack star power to compete in a deep National League Central.

 Featured image by Justin Paradis (@FreshMeatComm on Twitter)